BlockCarbon/market/whitepaper.md

 ## 5. Carbon as an Asset Class

-# Global Governance Framework and Blockchain Implementation

-## Aligning Technology with Sustainable Development Goals
+### Aligning Technology with Sustainable Development Goals

 The intersection of blockchain technology and global environmental governance presents unprecedented opportunities for achieving the UN's Sustainable Development Goals (SDGs).
 While distributed ledger technology initially gained prominence through cryptocurrencies, its core capabilities directly address fundamental challenges in environmental sustainability management.
 The 2030 Agenda for Sustainable Development, combined with the Paris Climate Agreement, establishes a framework where blockchain's inherent features—immutability, transparency, and programmable trust—can transform policy implementation.

-## Technological Architecture for Global Policy
+### Technological Architecture for Global Policy

 Our implementation leverages three key technological paradigms that align with international policy requirements: